rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

     a = A()

 A block of the `class` function contains declarations of method and class variable.

+All the functions assigned in the block are registered as methods that belong to the class.
+If a function is declared with `:static` attribute appended right after the argument list, it would become a class method that you can call along with the class name.
+A function without `:static` attribute would become an instance method that works with an instance created from the class.

+Variables assigned in the block are registered as class variables that belong to the class itself, not to an instance.

 Here's a sample script to see details about factors in the block.

     Person = class {